 TIP #1: Take your golf clubs for the pitch and putt at the Ambleside Par 3 Course.
 It’s a fun little course open in the warmer season.

 TIP #2: The beach at Ambleside is beautiful and a great place to spend time in the sun on the sand.
-The water isn’t the cleanest however.
-That’s because the main sewage outlet for the North Shore empties into the water not too far away.
-The water is safe to swim in, but not as clean as in other parts of the Lower Mainland.
+However, the water isn’t the cleanest.
+That’s because the main sewage outlet for the North Shore empties into water not too far away.
+The water at Ambleside is safe to swim in, but not as clean as in other parts of the Lower Mainland.

-Click the following link to learn more about Metro Vancouver’s other top beaches.
+Click the following link for more information about Metro Vancouver’s other top beaches.